abtin/notes/2022/July.md

 - Please don't force OOP on Go.
 It was a torture listening to Go.FM hearing about it.
 It's a rabbit hole that ends up in spring boot!!

+### July 17, 2022

+- Never knew helm has such an extended set of functions.